mathur-14/tag-security/assessments/projects/chaos-mesh/self-assessment.md

 * As for the Security field not much can be said, as it is not known if there is a security engineer on board to perform said secure developments as well as design against Man In The Middle (MITM) Attacks.
 Secondly, the good cryptographic practices clause also cannot be commented upon as the usage of the such is unknown.

 Case Studies
-* In terms of Case Studies, Chaos Mesh has glowing and amazing tesimonials.
+* In terms of Case Studies, Chaos Mesh has glowing and amazing testimonials.
 It has a dedicated [adopters](https://github.com/chaos-mesh/chaos-mesh/blob/master/ADOPTERS.md) page covering 40 major adopters encompassing domains such as automobiles, gaming as well as social media giants like ByteDance.
 * Further notable examples like TenCent also come to mind, as mentioned in their [Kubecon China Presentation](https://www.youtube.com/watch?v=3zY6plaH6m0), how Oscar(the proprietary cloud infrastructure of Tencent) has Chaos Mesh under the hood as part of its chaos injection layer.

 Related Projects / Vendors
 * Chaos Mesh is often compared to other CNCF projects or cloud-native storage solutions such as Litmus, Chaos Toolkit, Gremlin and sometimes Pumba.
 * Gremlin is most recently being compared in this [blog](https://dev.to/indika_wimalasuriya/gremlin-vs-chaos-mesh-the-ultimate-chaos-engineering-showdown-2mb) with it being described as expensive, slightly rigid and having a not so nice UI.
-That being said Chaos mesh sometimes has comparitively less number of features, and slightly complicated to setup with users' existing systems.
+That being said Chaos mesh sometimes has comparatively less number of features, and slightly complicated to setup with users' existing systems.

 * When compared with Chaos Toolkit another [blog](https://blog.container-solutions.com/comparing-chaos-engineering-tools) has to say, Similar security constraints characterize all these tools, as they employ comparable capabilities and methods for experiment execution.
 Notably, Chaos Toolkit and Litmus provide users the option to craft more fine-grained experiments, setting them apart.
 On the other hand, Pumba and Chaos Mesh act as more opinionated executors, resulting in less flexibility regarding security.